 Marisa specialises in complex financial remedies cases, particularly involving multiple businesses, family trusts, and international assets.
 Her international expertise extends to cases involving relocation, removal from the jurisdiction and child abduction, cross-jurisdiction recognition and enforcement, being only a handful of barristers on circuit regularly appearing in cases of this nature.

-In addition to her experience in foreign jurisdiction matters, Marisa has developed a niche practice in fertility law and is co-author of “Children and Same Sex Families: A Legal Handbook” aimed at family lawyers, professionals and people in same sex relationships (published by Jordan Publishing in March 2012).
+In addition to her experience in foreign jurisdiction matters, Marisa has developed a niche practice in fertility law and surrogacy and is co-author of “Children and Same Sex Families: A Legal Handbook” aimed at family lawyers, professionals and people in same sex relationships (published by Jordan Publishing in March 2012).
 She continues to train solicitors around the country in this area, as well as acting in a number of high profile cases.

 Marisa is available to provide training and seminars in all areas of her practice.
 She regularly accepts instructions directly from members of the public as well as via solicitor referrals, and is happy to receive direct enquiries via her email address from people seeking advice, representation or guidance as to the most appropriate form of dispute resolution.

 Areas of Expertise

 Re H (A Child) (Surrogacy Breakdown) EWCA Civ 1798

 Re Z (A Child) EWCA Civ 228 – Surrogacy breakdown